Chapter 6 - The Graduate Program of Study

 6.3.4 Expired Courses

-The age of a course used on a POSC is defined as the time between when the credits were earned and when the student graduates.
+The age of a course used on a POSC is defined as the time between the year the credits were earned and the year that the student graduates.
 A course is considered expired when its age is greater than the time limit for the master’s or doctoral program.
 As indicated in section 4.4.5 of the Graduate College Handbook, the Graduate College Time-to-Degree Limit is seven years.
 Graduate programs may establish more restrictive policies for both time-to-degree limits and expired course limits.

-- a justification for why the courses are still relevant,
+- a justification for each course explaining why it is still relevant,

-- an assurance that the student has kept current with the information covered in the overage, and
+- an assurance that the student has kept current with the information covered in the expired course(s), and

-- an explanation of how the student will be evaluated on overage material.
-Evaluation could include a written examination (a preliminary, qualifying, or comprehensive examination), evidence of satisfactory performance in course(s) for which the overage courses are prerequisites, or the completion of an audit in one or more current courses in the areas encompassed by the overage course.
+- an explanation of how the student will be evaluated on expired course material.
+Evaluation could include a written examination (a preliminary, qualifying, or comprehensive examination), evidence of satisfactory performance in course(s) for which the expired course(s) are prerequisites, or the completion of an audit in one or more current courses in the areas encompassed by the expired course(s).
 The object should be to determine whether the material learned in those courses is still timely and adequate.
 The evaluation method should be specified by the committee at the time the POSC form is submitted.

 - If the Graduate College approves the use of expired courses, it does so based in part on the year of expected graduation on the POSC.
-If a student does not graduate by the term indicated on the POSC, the approved use of expired courses is void.
+If a student does not graduate by the term indicated on the POSC, the approved use of expired courses is void, and a new petition must be submitted for approval along with a modified POSC.
 Students and faculty advisers should plan in advance for the possibility that additional courses will be required due to delays in graduation.

 6.3.5 Pass/Not Pass (P/NP) Courses